-Enrollment in 4-H is accomplished by using 4H Connect, which is an online system, and you can access your account or create an account by clicking on the link below.
+Enrollment in 4-H is accomplished by using 4H Online, which is an online system, and you can access your account or create an account by clicking on the link below.
 Enrollment in 4-H is by academic year (i.e. September 1 – August 31), and each member must enroll each year.
-There is a $20.00 annual membership fee if you enroll by October 31st, and the membership fee increases to $25.00 if you enroll after October 31st, so it is to your advantage to enroll early!
+There is a $25.00 annual membership fee if you enroll by October 31st, and the membership fee increases to $30.00 if you enroll after October 31st, so it is to your advantage to enroll early!

-Click on the links below if you need help:
+Click on the links below for step by step instructions: